stefan-jansen/machine-learning-for-trading/README.md

 # Machine Learning for Algorithmic Trading - 2nd Edition

 This book provides a comprehensive introduction to how ML can add value to algorithmic trading strategies.
+It covers a broad range of ML techniques and demonstrates how build, backtest and evaluate a trading strategy that acts on predictives signals.

-The book provides a comprehensive introduction on how to use ML to add value to trading strategies.
-It is organized in four parts that cover different aspects of the data sourcing and strategy development process, as well as different solutions to various ML challenges.
+It is organized in four parts that cover
+- different aspects of the data sourcing and strategy development process,
+- fundamental ML and strategy development techniques
+- specialized approaches for natural language processing, and
+- deep learning models from simple multilayer feed-forward networks to CNN, RNN, autoencoders and deep reinforcement learning

 ## What to expect